 So here are our top tips for keeping your dog safe in the sun

-Always make sure that your dog has access to shade and water.
-If possible provide a paddling pool to help keep them cool.
+Always make sure that your dog has access to shade from direct sunlight and water.
+If possible, provide a paddling pool to help keep them cool.

 Restrict time in the sun

-Some dogs will bake themselves all day given the opportunity.
-If you think your dog is overdoing it, bring them inside and ration their time in the sun.
+Some dogs love to lay in the sun all day, given the opportunity.
+If you think your pet is overdoing it, bring them inside and ration their time outside.

 Natural is best

 It may be tempting to trim your dog’s fur when they are suffering in hot weather.
-But the hair on our dog’s body not only provides valuable protection from the suns rays, but it also traps cooler air and helps prevent dogs from over-heating.
+But the hair on our dog’s body not only provides valuable protection from the sun’s rays but also traps cooler air and helps regulate their temperature, and prevents them from overheating.

-Yes, it’s a real thing and especially important for ears and nose.
-The hair on a dog’s ears, nose and tummy are thin and the skin much more delicate.
+Yes, it’s a real thing and essential for ears and nose.
+The hair on a dog’s ears, nose, and tummy are thin and the skin much more delicate.